RetroReversing/retroReversing/categories/misc/Conferences.md

 Violence in Interactive Entertainment | Johnny L. Wilson | Roundtable | CGDC94-098
 Wargame Design | Roger Keating | Roundtable | CGDC94-099
 When Teams Work, When Teams Break | Don Daglow | Roundtable | CGDC94-100

+One of the most notable talks from this conference was **WinG: A DLL for Graphics**, this was the introduction to what would become DirectX.
+Microsoft finally taking Game Development seriously and allowing full screen fast graphics rendering without having to go into MS-DOS!

+### Reception of CGDC 1994
+You can read Ross Erickson's review of this experience at CGDC 1994 in his article published in the Game Bytes Magazine online here: [THE 1994 COMPUTER GAMES DEVELOPERS CONFERENCE](http://www.ibiblio.org/GameBytes/issue19/misc/cgdc.html). he mentions his disappointment at some of the talks and where he was pleasently surprised.

 ---